ejukebox/ejukebox-website/smooth-package.markdown

 <p align="center">
 <img style="vertical-align:middle;margin:5px 0px 0px 5px" width="500" src="blobs/eJukebox_Smooth.png"></p>

-All the same great smooth music that you love today from that **Smooth** radio station, without the ads, commercials and senseless talk.
-Just back-to-back smooth music.
+All the same great smooth music that you love today, no ads, no commercials and no senseless talk.
+Just back-to-back **smooth** music.

 **eJukebox** is a music solution for pubs, clubs, cafes and retail outlets.
 Now, **eJukebox** can be at **your** retail outlet today for the low cost of **$1 / day**.